Linux-Is-Best/Firefox-Netscape/original-inspiration/ReadMe.md

 Yahoo and AOL (America Online) owns the rights and trademarks.
 I include it only as a reference point for inspiration when developing any styles, themes, or other modifications designed for Mozilla Firefox.
 It comes with no warranty or guarantee of functionality.
-AOL and its respected partners retain all rights.
+Yahoo and AOL and its respected partners retain all rights.